 - Cutting-edge-research project

 - State-of-the-art and innovative international training in one of the most exiting fields of biomedical research: cancer immunotherapy

 - Excellent training and opportunities for future employment in academic and private sector

-- An employment contract for three years with all the benefits of the Marie Skłodowska-Curie programme:
+- An employment contract for maximum two years with all the benefits of the Marie Skłodowska-Curie programme:

 - a living allowance (salary including e.g. social security)

 - a family allowance (if applicable).